martinber/noaa-apt/README.md

 - [martinber/apt-decoder], bad hack made by me on top of [zacstewart/apt-decoder] trying to align the image to the sync stripes.
 Still slow and minor artifacts on the image if you look at the vertical stripes.

+- [ThatcherC/APT3000], written in JavaScript.

+- [brainwagon/noaa-apt], written in C, I never tried it.

+- [LongHairedHacker/apt-decoder]. written in Rust, I never tried it.

+- [dlew1716/APT], written in Python, I never tried it.

+- [toastedcornflakes/APT], written in Python, I never tried it.

+- [la1k/wxfetch], fork of [atp-dec/apt-dec], I never tried it.

+- [pietern/apt137], written in C, I never tried it.

+- [SopaXorzTaker/napt], written in C, I never tried it.

 ## Problems